 Your child's heart activity may be measured.
 This can be done with electrocardiogram (EKG).

-Surgery is needed to fix IAA.
-Surgery aims to form a connection between the two parts of the aortic arch.
-The hole in the heart between the ventricles is also closed.
+Surgery will also be done to form a connection between the 2 parts of the aortic arch.
+Any hole in the heart between the ventricles will also be closed.
 The ductus arteriosus is then closed.

 American Heart Association